diegolonio/codigofacilito-python-course/README.md

-# MY PYTHON LEARNING
+# My Python Learning
-This is step zero in my dive into the world of Artificial Intelligence.
+This is the step zero in my dive into the world of Artificial Intelligence.